unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 ======================

 * If you want to see the full guidelines for languages, see the :doc:`Language </fields/language>` page
-* For more information about where to find language(s) on an object, see `Where Can the Language Information be Found? <language-sources>`
+* For more information about where to find language(s) on an object, see :ref:`Where Can the Language Information be Found? <language-sources>`
-* For additional guidelines regarding languages, see `How Should the Language be Filled in? <language-fill>`
+* For additional guidelines regarding languages, see :ref:`How Should the Language be Filled in? <language-fill>`
-* To see additional examples, see `Other Examples <language-examples>`
+* To see additional examples, see :ref:`Other Examples <language-examples>`
-* For a list of useful links for languages, see the `Resources <language-resources>` section
+* For a list of useful links for languages, see the :ref:`Resources <language-resources>` section

 ####